duydeja-vu/GUI_App_Control_ROS/README.md

 # GUI_App_Control_ROS

 [IN PROGESS]
-GUI Application that control the Robot via socket and ROS
+GUI Application controlling the Robot via socket and ROS

 ## To run this application, follow the instruction below:
 - > cd  {YOUR ROS WORSPACE}